Realtime Tables¶

 CREATE PUBLIC TABLE AS¶

-'s result set will be inserted into the table.
-For valid USE
+All rows from the query's result set will be inserted into the table.

-: String name of the table to create
+tblname: Name of the table to create.

 Example¶